 For God is not the author of confusion, but of peace.

-Confusion must be cast off immediately.
-We have the power to do it, because we have 'The Mind of Christ' (1 Corinthians 2:16).
+If we accidentally get entrenched, confusion must be cast off right away, before we're 'frozen' by indecision.
+We gain this power through 'The Mind of Christ' (1 Corinthians 2:16).

 'We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ' (2 Corinthians 10:5).

 P.S.
-To read the other devotions in this series, please see the Fear and Confusion series.
+To read the other devotions in this series, please see the Satan's Spoilers series.